Join Our CASP Team!

-- Master’s or doctoral degree and at least 700 hours of clinical experience.
+- Graduate degree and completion of at least 1000 hours of supervised experience.

-- A background in working with children, adolescents, families, and groups.
+- A background of working with children, adolescents, families, and groups.

-- Computer literacy in Microsoft Office (Word, Excel, Outlook) is required for all candidates.
+- Computer literacy in Microsoft Office (Word, Excel, Outlook) is required.

-- Knowledge of current research and theory on girls’ development is desirable.
+- Knowledge of current research and theory on girls’ and gender development is desirable.

 Consultation and Training: Supervision meets the standards required by the BBS.
 Additional training and consultation are provided.

-Compensation: Base salary $32,000, 2 weeks paid vacation, paid holidays and sick pay, group health insurance plan, 401k plan, annual educational and professional memberships stipends.
+Compensation: Base salary $35,000, 10 days paid vacation, paid holidays and sick pay, group health/vision/dental insurance plan, 401k plan, annual educational and professional memberships stipends.

 - Email to Dr. Melissa Johnson, CEO at HR@InstituteForGirlsDevelopment.com.

-- In the subject line, specify your interest — Training: Child and Adolescent Specialty Practice.
+- In the subject line, please note your last name and specify your interest, i.e. Perez, Pre-Licensed Therapist: Child and Adolescent Specialty Practice.

 Please check out our website to learn more about our organization: www.instituteforgirlsdevelopment.com